-Thailand is incredibly diverse – the mountainous jungle up north is populated by numerous minority tribal groups and has stunning national parks, while tropical islands in the south have some of the world’s best beaches and snorkeling spots.
-It is wonderful to contrast the mega-city bustle and excitement of Bangkok with relaxed and friendly provincial towns and villages.
-Traveling with us you’ll have the chance to taste a less-touristy slice of the country and uncover the true essence of Thailand.
+From immersing in Bangkok's bustling mega-city vibes to climbing on Railay's limestone ocean cliff walls, our trip in Thailand is incredibly diverse.
+The mountainous northern jungle is populated by minority tribal groups and has stunning national parks, while tropical islands in the south have some of the world’s best beaches and snorkeling spots.
+Traveling with us, you’ll have the chance to get off the beaten track and uncover the true essence of a South East Asian experience.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.